Skip to main content

 • cirrhosis; and

-• hepatocellular carcinoma and cholangiocarcinoma, which are responsible for one third of HH-related deaths.
+• hepatocellular carcinoma and cholangiocarcinoma which account for one third of HH-related deaths.

 An illustrated human body with the following labels: Hepatomegaly, liver cirrhosis, liver cancer (pointing to the liver); Cardiomyopathy (pointing to the heart); Diabetes mellitus (pointing to the pancreas); Erectile dysfunction/ovulatory dysfunction (pointing to the genitals); Weakness, fatigue (pointing to the knees); Arthropathy (pointing to the fingers).